genecc04/AnchorPass/readme.md

 ## Security / Encryption

-All sensitive vault data is encrypted using AES (via the Fernet standard), with keys derived from the master password using PBKDF2 with SHA-256 and a per-vault random salt.
+- All sensitive vault data is encrypted using AES (via the Fernet standard).
+Encryption keys are derived from your master password using PBKDF2 (SHA-256) with a per-vault random salt.
+- **Clipboard auto-clear**: copied secrets are automatically cleared from the clipboard after a configurable timeout.
+- **Auto-lock on idle**: the vault locks itself after a period of inactivity.
+- **Lock on minimize**: optionally lock the vault whenever the window is minimized.
+- **Lock on sleep**: automatically lock the vault when the system goes to sleep or is locked.

 **Important limitations:**